-The Three Most Common Balance Disorder Causes And Their Treatments
+Three Common Balance Disorder Causes and Treatments

 Benign Paroxysmal Positional Vertigo (BPPV)

-Motion Sickness Or Mal de Débarquement Syndrome (MdDS)
+Motion Sickness or Mal de Débarquement Syndrome (MdDS)

 Preparing For Your Assessment

-● Arrive 15-minutes before your appointment time, so you can settle in and be at ease before testing begins.
+● Arrive 15 minutes before your appointment time so you can settle in and be at ease before testing begins.